 Guided trekking in Bolivia is a delight and it does feel like the convenience of the European Alps has met the grandeur of the more remote and higher Greater Ranges.
 The mountain range lies between the Altiplano plateau and the Amazon rainforest, the climate is generally stable and very pleasant and you can combine your trip with a visit to Lake Tititcaca.

 Pequeno Alpamayo and Huayna Potosi are two of the popular peaks in this range, the standard routes are not highly technical but they are mountains of real character and quality.
 The season is from May to September when there is typically stable snow and minimal precipitation.
 We run trips to these peaks every year, providing qualified guided support and training for teams of up to twelve.

-Guided Climbing in Chile
+Guided Climbing of the Tallest Mountain in Chile

 Chile seems to stretch on endlessly with mountains.
 A great way to experience the Chilliean Andes is by a guided trek to Nevado Ojos del Salado.
 Nevado Ojas del Salado is the highest mountain in Chile standing 6,893m.
 Like other guided trips to the Andes, this peak offers a look into climbing without too much technical difficulty.
 However, this climb certainly isn’t boring.
 The crux of the climb lies at the summit rock tower, where fixed ropes are used.

 Guided Climbing Expedition of Mount Aconcagua the Highest Mountain in the Andes